 Advocacy is the ultimate level of customer relationship.

-This advocacy can take many forms, from word-of-mouth recommendations to positive online reviews, or even defending your brand against negative feedback.
+This advocacy can take many forms, from word-of-mouth recommendations to positive online reviews, or even defending your brand against negative customer feedback.

-These customers become an extension of your marketing efforts, and given that consumers trust peer recommendations more than traditional advertising, the impact of this organic advocacy can be tremendous.
+These satisfied customers become an extension of your marketing efforts, and given that consumers trust peer recommendations more than traditional advertising, the impact of this organic advocacy can be tremendous.

 So, why is customer satisfaction important?